MJ-Ku/Clinical-analysis/python-practice/README.md

 - Create simple data visualizations and dashboards

 > All datasets used in this project are synthetic and do not contain confidential or patient information.
+# 60 subjects in the 3 sites, seoul, near seoul, province

+-